eddyod/codechallenge/README.md

 Configuration of Project Environment
 *************************************

-This is a python module that matches text from a database table.
-It is useful when you allowed your users to enter text that gets redundant.
-It uses python3, Fuzzywuzzy, mysql, pydboc and other libraries.
+This is a python module for the code challenge.
+It uses pandas, pytest, and plotly.
+Look at the requirements.txt file for all the libraries used.

 Overview on how to run this module
 ================================
 1. Install a Python virtualenv
 2. Install packages required
-3. Have access to the mysql or MS sql server
+3. Run dosing.py
-4. Have access to a linux server that can access the databases
+4. Run test_dosing.py

 Setup procedure
 ================